taw/total-war-ui-analysis/README.md

 ### Format - Version002

-This format is a bit fake, as these are `.cml` files just being in same folder and with similar-looking headers, but otherwise unrelated, and appeared long after real UI file formats (Rome 2+).
+This format is a bit fake, as these are `.cml` (Component Model List) files just being in same folder and with similar-looking headers, but otherwise unrelated, and appeared long after real UI file formats (Rome 2+).

 Format is: